Piranha II: The Spawning: Plot

 Later, a piranha attacks Gabby's son and kills him, leaving Gabby to vow revenge.
 Anne tries to dissuade him, but fails.
 Having ignored Anne's advice, the manager, Raoul, hosts a nighttime fish party to capture grunion.
-Unfortunately for the residents, the piranha join the hunt.
-Anne gets a man named Aaron to patrol the beach but he is lured to the sea where the piranha kill him.
+Unfortunately for the residents, the piranhas join the hunt.
+Anne gets a man named Aaron to patrol the beach, but he is lured to the sea, where the piranhas kill him.
 During the fishing party promoted by the resort, the piranhas fly out of the water and attack the guests.
 Anne leads the survivors into the hotel, where they shut the doors and windows.
-Gabby tries to attack the flying piranha, but they easily overwhelm and kill him.
+Gabby tries to attack the flying piranhas, but they easily overwhelm and kill him.

-In the morning, the piranha leave as they do not like the light.
-Tyler and Anne decide to undertake Gabby's plan, and blow up the ship to kill the predators.
-Meanwhile, Anne and Steve's son Chris has been hired, against their wishes, by a local ship 'Captain' Dumont and his daughter Allison.
+In the morning, the piranhas leave because they do not like the light.
+Tyler and Anne decide to undertake Gabby's plan and blow up the ship to kill the predators.
+Meanwhile, Anne and Steve's son Chris has been hired, against their wishes, by a local ship captain, Captain Dumont, and his daughter Allison.
 They sail away and strand themselves on an island.
 They get lost at sea and try to set sail again, heading straight toward the wreck.

 When Chris and Allison are stranded in a raft above the shipwreck, Anne and Tyler arrive in a motorboat and dive down to the wreck to plant the timer charges that Gabby left behind.
-With only 10 minutes to get out of the wreck before the bomb explodes, Anne and Tyler are trapped in one of the sunken ships rooms by the murderous piranha who all return to the wreck.
-Steve, piloting a police helicopter, ditches the chopper and swims to Anne and Tyler's motorboat where Chris and Allison are.
+With only 10 minutes to escape the wreck before the bomb explodes, Anne and Tyler are trapped in one of the sunken ship's rooms by the murderous piranha, who all return to the wreck.
+Steve, piloting a police helicopter, ditches the chopper and swims to Anne and Tyler's motorboat, where Chris and Allison are.
 Steve powers up the boat and takes off.
-Down in the wreck, Tyler gets stuck and is eaten by the piranhas.
+Tyler gets stuck in the wreck and is eaten by the piranhas.
 Anne escapes out of a porthole, then grabs the anchor, allowing herself to be pulled away by the motorboat on the surface.
-The bomb detonates, destroying the sunken ship and all the piranha with it.
+The bomb detonates, destroying the sunken ship and all the piranhas with it.
 With all the piranhas dead, Anne swims to the surface and is picked up by Steve, Chris, and Allison in their boat.